shinyikang/IntroToIM/February25/readme.md

 One issue I had while coding this was that I couldn't make the melody stop and move onto the next motion (when the button switch is clicked or the slide switch is turned off).
 There may be a specific code/function that would allow this to happen, but I didn't get to figure out which one.

+Another problem I had was with the note durations, in which I couldn't use dotted-half notes.
+I solved this by combining half-notes and quarter-rests.
+I wonder how I can make the notes go on for 3 beats.

 ### Schematic
 ![](Feb25_schematic.png)